John3/awesome-torque3d/README.md

 ### Action Adventure Games
+- [DeadlyMatter](http://www.deadlymatter.com/) - [1](http://www.indiedb.com/games/deadlymatter) The world is ruled by a secret society.
+You role is to prevent the production of antimatter by sabotaging the facilities and extract the source material.
+(In development)
 - [Twisty's Asylum Escapades](http://asylumescapades.com) - [1](http://www.indiedb.com/games/twistys-asylum-escapades/) - [Store Steam](http://store.steampowered.com/app/506760/)  is a darkly fun action/adventure game with Metroidvania-like elements about a lovable floating brain monster trying to escape from an insane asylum.

 #### Survival Horror